 ● Future connections to the Sonoma-Marin Area Rail Transit (SMART)

-The study will identify solutions to optimize the express bus system, including: route alignments and destinations, stop locations, infrastructure enhancements to improve travel times, and fare structure.
-The goal of the final Vine Transit Express Bus Study is to identify the best strategic investments to improve the Vine Transit Express Bus system, encourage new ridership and reduce overall highway congestion in Napa County.
+The study identified and recommended operational and capital improvements to optimize the express bus system, including route alignments, , stop locations, and infrastructure enhancements to improve travel times.
+NVTA Vine Transit Express Bus Study is to identify the best strategic investments to improve the Vine Transit Express Bus system, encourage new ridership and reduce overall highway congestion in Napa County.

 What is an Express Bus, and what exactly is NVTA studying?